algolia/scout-extended/README.md

 > **Note:** This package adds functionalities to [Laravel Scout](https://github.com/laravel/scout), and for this reason, we encourage you to read the Scout documentation first.
 Documentation for Scout can be found on the [Laravel website](https://github.com/laravel/scout).

+## 💕 Community Plan

+Because everyone should be able to build great search, you can use Algolia's basic [Community Plan](https://www.algolia.com/users/sign_up/hacker).
+It's free up to a certain number of records and writing operations.
+Search operations are not part of any quota and will not be charged in any way.

 ## ⬇️ Installation

 > **Requires:**